 When we think about Halloween, ethical and sustainable practice doesn’t exactly spring to mind.
 But the amount of waste that a single holiday can generate is mind-boggling: from flimsy single-use costumes to plastic candy wrappers, to mass-produced decorations.
 Halloween doesn’t just have a huge impact on the environment, either—it also takes a massive toll on our wallets.
-In 2018, Americans collectively spent a whopping $9 billion on Halloween festivities.
+In 2019, Americans collectively spent a whopping $8.8 billion on Halloween festivities.
 Now that’s frightening!
 Read on to discover how to have a green Halloween without creating a nightmare for the planet and your wallet.

 If you’re a conscious consumer who feels guilty about the waste typically involved in this holiday, don’t worry!
 Spooky season can still be your favourite with a few eco-friendly adjustments.
 Rather than buying mass-produced products that take a lot of resources to manufacture, you can invest in quality costumes and decorations—or even make them yourself—so that they last for years rather than just one day.

 Costume shops hire out a huge selection of amazing costumes that are better quality than any fast fashion options.
 You can also check out your local thrift store or vintage boutique to find some great pieces or fabrics that you can repurpose into a DIY Halloween costume.
 Another fun option inspired by a clothing swap is to host a costume exchange (only if your local authorities allow gatherings)!

 Buy a pumpkin from a local grower or farmer’s market, and carve it out to make a classic Jack O’ Lantern, keeping the seeds and flesh to eat later.
 For Australian readers, pumpkins aren’t in season in spring, so why not skip the imported pumpkins in the supermarket and carve out a watermelon instead?